ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 }
 ```

-In generic-case, you can call generic functions with generic values.
+With generic-case, you can call generic functions with generic values.

 ```Swift
 //OK